 The December 4th, 1863 issue of the British publication, Journal of the Society of Arts, reported that while the quality of the wines from the European continent were of a lesser stature than those of the impressive 1862 vintage, there were nonetheless, as with the reds of Burgundy, a handful of districts that produced wines of at times quite reasonable merit.

-The Journal, in a presciently ominous observationwould go on to say that, “It is to be feared, judging from past experience, that the cycle of good years is complete or near completion…” And, like the Titanic, whose luxurious festivities would be tragically interrupted by a catastrophic collision with the awesome force of nature, so too the vineyards of Europe would succumb in just as dramatic a fashion.
-For just a few years prior to the Journal’s report, a tiny band of inauspicious passengers had successfully embarked on a journey across the Atlantic ocean in just the opposite direction, unwelcome North American travelers whose devastation would stun the world!
+The Journal, in a presciently ominous observation would go on to say that, “It is to be feared, judging from past experience, that the cycle of good years is complete or near completion…” And, like the Titanic, whose luxurious festivities were to be tragically interrupted by a catastrophic collision with the awesome force of nature, so too would the vineyards of Europe succumb in just as dramatic a fashion.
+For only a few years prior to the Journal’s report, a tiny band of inauspicious passengers had successfully embarked on a journey across the Atlantic ocean in the opposite direction, unwelcome North American travelers whose devastation would stun the world!

 The new American nation was a wonderland of enchanting landscapes and novel discoveries.
 European visitors marveled at the bounty of its vast expanse!
 Bison roamed the Great Plains by the millions; exotic plant species were abundant as well.
 Wild, native-American vines captured the attention of some whose fateful decision to repatriate the ostensible bounty to England would prove to be nothing short of calamitous!
 For unlike its American cousins, the ubiquitous vitis vinifera vine species that blanketed the vast wine lands of Europe was ill-equipped to beat back an almost microscopic adversary that clung menacingly to the American vines.

 When, in 1863, reports began to circulate that vineyards were dying en masse in southern France, little could anyone have known that within a few short months a vast swath of Europe’s prized viticultural empire would lay in ruin.
-The scourge, while attacking the vineyards of many European nations was particularly devastating to the French industry, decimating a full 40% of all vines in France!
+While the scourge ferociously attacked the vineyards of many European nations, it was particularly devastating to the French industry, decimating a full 40% of all vines!

 The dramatic resurgence of vitis vinifera from the ashes of near extinction presents a narrative that is quintessentially uplifting.
-It is one that underscores our conviction that when creative and determined minds tackle even the most daunting human challenges the outcome frequently incites admiration even awe, inspiring us all – uh, unless I completely loused it up!
+It is one that underscores our conviction that when creative and determined minds tackle even the most daunting human challenges the outcome frequently incites admiration even awe, inspiring us all – uh, unless we completely louse it up!

 Slave to the grape – worse fates there have been!